Do's and Don'ts When Travelling in Turkey

 Travelling to Turkey

 You should always exercise great respect for tradition and culture in Turkey.
 Even in a seemingly westernised city like Istanbul, people remain conservative.
 Turkish people are inherently hospitable and very appreciative of visitors who show importance for their customs.
-If you plan to travel to Turkey, consider these do’s and don’ts before you go:
+If you are planning a trip, consider these do’s and don’ts in Turkey before you go:

 - Do remove shoes or sandals before you go inside any of the mosques in Turkey.